m3db/m3/src/m3ninx/index/segment/fs/encoding/docs/README.md

 ### Document

-Each document is composed of an ID and its stored fields.
+Each document is composed of an ID and its fields.
 The ID is a sequence of valid UTF-8 bytes and it is encoded first by encoding the length of the ID, in bytes, as a variable-sized unsigned integer and then encoding the actual bytes which comprise the ID.
 Following the ID are the fields.
-The number of fields in the document is encoded first as a variable-sized unsigned integer and then the stored fields themselves are encoded.
+The number of fields in the document is encoded first as a variable-sized unsigned integer and then the fields themselves are encoded.

 ```
 ┌───────────────────────────┐